-Welcome and thank you for visiting our website developed in partnership between the US Forest Service’s Mount Washington Avalanche Center (MWAC), the Mount Washington Avalanche Education Foundation (WMAEF) and the Mount Washington Volunteer Ski Patrol (MWVSP).
-The goal of our organization and this site is to increase visitor safety on Mount Washington during the snow covered months.
+Welcome to this website developed in partnership with the Friends of Tuckerman Ravine (FOTR), the Mount Washington Avalanche Education Foundation (WMAEF), the Mount Washington Volunteer Ski Patrol (MWVSP) and the US Forest Service.
+The goal of this collaboration is to increase public safety in the mountains during the snowy months.

-The Center’s public safety priorities are three fold:
+The Avalanche Center’s public safety priorities are three fold:

 - Our primary focus from Oct/Nov until the end of May is to provide snow, weather and avalanche information for the Presidential Range through this website, social media and direct contact with folks in the field.

-- Our third emphasis is as an eastern professional avalanche resource for people seeking assistance with snow and avalanche safety.
-This entails assisting with research projects, giving avalanche awareness programs, participating in avalanche courses, providing information to reporters, working with our volunteer search and rescue groups, and coordinating team-based avalanche and mountain rescue trainings.
+- Our third emphasis is to serve as a professional avalanche resource for people seeking assistance with snow and avalanche safety in the east.
+MWAC staff and volunteers assist with research projects, present avalanche awareness programs, present at avalanche courses, provide information to reporters, work with our volunteer search and rescue groups, and coordinate team-based avalanche and mountain rescue trainings.
 We reach out to the public with presentations on rescue, snow science and mountain safety in multiple venues including the Annual Eastern Snow and Avalanche Workshop held every Fall.

 Nationally, the role of Snow Rangers has changed dramatically over the years, from field going forecasters and avalanche control specialists to administrating permits for ski areas on public lands.
 We have retained the important tradition of search and rescue and public contact in our highest use areas while ranging further afield to provide avalanche and mountain safety information for the Presidential Range.
+MWAC is the only official avalanche center in the US east of the Rockies with one Canadian avalanche center to our north in the Chic Choc Range.
+We are also the oldest backcountry avalanche forecasting program in the country.
 Backcountry skiing and winter climbing continue to grow in our area along with the need for avalanche education and forecasting for the range.
-The end goal is to reduce fatalities due to avalanches through our forecasting and outreach efforts by aligning our forecast products with the more common national forecast products.
+The end goal is to reduce fatalities due to avalanches through our forecasting and outreach efforts.

 Our ability to improve and meet varying demands is directly related to your questions, feedback, and suggestions over the years.
-Ultimately we are here for you, so always feel comfortable approaching us and asking any questions that you may have.
+Ultimately, MWAC is here to serve the community, so always feel comfortable approaching us and asking any questions that you may have.
 We look forward to seeing you in the mountains!